 We see cupboard doors inlaid with mother-of-pearl and tortoiseshell.
 Our walk through the Harem is the only way you can see the very early exceptional Iznik tiles with verses from the Kuran and beautiful floral designs.

 Harem in Topkapi Palace is a must-see, and we make the effort of including it as part of our 2-day itinerary, but if you rather go on a shorter tour then consider booking the 1-day Highlights of Istanbul tour.

 Hagia Sophia and the Mosaics Gallery:

-Our Walking Tour Istanbul includes the Gallery ( again, most tours do not make the effort of going up) and we see at close quarters one of the greatest Byzantine works of art, the awesome 13th Century mosaic of Deisis.
+Our Walking Tour Istanbul includes the Gallery ( again, most tours do not make the effort of going up) and we see at close quarters one of the most significant Byzantine works of art, the remarkable 13th Century mosaic of Deisis.

 Sultan Mehmet II built Grand Bazaar in Istanbul in 1463 after the Ottoman conquest of Constantinople.

 Grand Bazaar is a classical example of Ottoman civil architecture in Istanbul and deserves a visit not only for the shopping experience but also to see the way it was built.
 It’s a covered box.